procoder178/k-ide/README.md

 ###	License
 This project is licensed under the MIT License.

-## If you like the project, don't forget to leave a start
+## If you like the project, don't forget to leave a star

 ---